Affiliate links on Android Authority may earn us a commission. Learn more.

-5 best Android apps to transfer files from Android to PC and other ways too!
+5 best Android apps to transfer files from Android to PC

 One of the more common things people need to do is transfer files from their mobile device or tablet to their desktop.
-Sometimes it’s a photo, sometimes it’s a song, and many other times it’s some sort of document, presentation, or other file that needs transferred.
-There are actually quite a few ways to transfer files from Android to PC (and back again) and we’ll take a look at them here.
+Sometimes it’s a photo, sometimes it’s a song, and many other times it’s some sort of document, presentation, or other file that needs to be transferred.
+There are actually quite a few ways to transfer files from Android to PC (and back again), and we’ll take a look at them here.

 Non-app ways to transfer files

 If apps aren’t your thing, there are still some other ways to transfer files from your PC to Android and vice versa.

 - Use Bluetooth: If your laptop has a Bluetooth module or if you have a Bluetooth dongle for your desktop or laptop, you can pair your device with your computer using Bluetooth and send files that way.
 The transfer rates are very slow, so only use this method for smaller files.

 - USB On-The-Go: OTG cables allow you to connect your device to USB devices such as external hard drives or flash drives.
 You use the cable to transfer documents from your flash drive or external hard drive, or vice versa.

 - Share by email: This only works with small files like photos or documents, but you can send most types of files over email.
 Most emails have a limit of around 25MB for attachments.

 - Share to Chat: This works for a number of file types, especially if you use something like Discord, WhatsApp, Slack, or Skype.
 You send yourself the file in a chat on one device and retrieve it on another.
 Some, like Slack or Skype, have support for ZIP files, PDFs, and other file types.